Yakov Dzhugashvili

 Dzhugashvili studied to become an engineer, then – on his father's insistence – he enrolled in training to be an artillery officer.
 He finished his studies weeks before Nazi Germany invaded the Soviet Union in 1941.
-Sent to the front, he was imprisoned by the Germans and died at the Sachsenhausen concentration camp in 1943 after his father refused to make a deal to secure his release.
+Sent to the front, he was captured and imprisoned by the Germans and died at the Sachsenhausen concentration camp in 1943 after his father refused to make a deal to secure his release.